ATTENTION: LIFE COACHES, BUSINESS COACHES & PERSONAL COACHES

 what they look like before you buy them …

 “I really want to thank Bart for creating these forms.
-They gave me so many ideas on how to better structure and organize my business when it comes to how I work with my clients.
+They gave me so many ideas on how to better structure and organize my coaching and consulting business when it comes to how I work with my clients.
 Customizing them was easy since they’re in Microsoft Word.
 Just download, customize and print.
 Easy.
 Thanks, Bart!” — Alicia C., Real Estate Trainer & Investor, Dallas, TX

 “I knew I needed coaching forms and agreements when I started my coaching business.
 The problem was, who was going to write them, would I cover everything, and did I even want to spend the time doing it?
 Drafting contracts and agreements can be a very daunting task for anyone who isn’t familiar with drafting contracts.
 So, I went looking online and that’s when I found Bart’s coaching forms.
 I couldn’t find anyone who had as many contracts for sale, in a bundle and with such detail as Bart did.
 I’m so glad I bought them.
 Customizing them was a cinch, and actually a lot of fun.” — Ann Dillard, KIP Consulting Services, LLC, Decatur, GA